pongstorn-AMD/aocl-data-analytics/doc/trees_forests/df_intro.rst

 Further reading
 ----------------

-An introduction to decision trees and to decision forests can be found in Chapters 9 and 15 of :cite:t:`hastie`.
+An introduction to decision trees and to decision forests can be found in Chapters 9 and 15 of :cite:t:`da_hastie`.

 .. toctree::
     :maxdepth: 1